lucafrattegiani/devtools_scicomp_project_2025/README.md

 ```

 ### Download and preprocess data
-From the root of the cloned repository run that command from terminal in order to download -> preprocess data and put them in the ```bash data/``` directory:
+From the root of the cloned repository run that command from terminal in order to download -> preprocess data and put them in the ```data/``` directory:

 ```bash
 sh shell/download.sh